jimhall-ct/workflows/README.md

 # Workflows Course

-This is a course for learning web workflows using Git, Sass, Gulp, and other technologies.
+This is a course for learning web workflows using Git, Sass, Gulp, and other technologies on Lynda.com